 Caffeine Withdrawal Symptoms: Top Ten

-If you are an avid coffee or energy drink consumer then you are aware of how addicting caffeinated beverages can be.
+If you are an avid coffee or energy drink consumer then you are aware of how addictive caffeinated beverages can be.

 A few hours after missing your scheduled dose the caffeine withdrawal symptoms start to set in.

-Last year I did a caffeine detox and it wasn’t pretty for me nor the people I live with.
+If you’ve ever completed a caffeine detox you know how difficult and painful quitting caffeine can be.
 It seems that the more caffeine a person consumes, the greater the intensity and duration of the withdrawal.

 Here are the most common caffeine withdrawal symptoms.
 You’ll be comforted to know that you aren’t really dying but just detoxing from the caffeine.

 If you aren’t normally a caffeine drinker, you may experience symptoms when quitting caffeine even if only consumed for a few days in a row.

 A caffeine headache usually starts behind the eyes and then moves up the front of the head.